Diamonds are a German's best friend this Christmas

 | FRANKFURT

-FRANKFURT With record low interest rates providing little incentive to open a bank account, canny Germans are choosing a more glamorous place to put their money this Christmas - jewelry.
+FRANKFURT With record low interest rates providing little incentive to open a bank account, canny Germans are choosing a more glamorous place to put their money this Christmas - jewellery.

 Demand for diamond rings and gold watches is also being fuelled by an uncertain economic outlook, which is making shoppers in Europe's largest economy seek out gifts more likely to retain - and possibly increase - their value.

-The BVJ German association of jewelers and watch retailers is forecasting sales of 5 billion euros ($6.6 billion) this year, matching last year's record despite the euro zone crisis, and with over a third of that to come over the Christmas season.
+The BVJ German association of jewellers and watch retailers is forecasting sales of 5 billion euros this year, matching last year's record despite the euro zone crisis, and with over a third of that to come over the Christmas season.

 "If the trading we have seen in the last few days keeps up we may even improve slightly on last year," BVJ managing director Joachim Duenkelmann told Reuters.